James C. Nelson: Supreme Court tenure

 In 1997, Nelson wrote the court's opinion in Gryczan v.
-Montana striking down as unconstitutional a law that had criminalized gay sex, six years before the U.S. Supreme Court ruled similarly in Lawrence v.
+State striking down as unconstitutional a law that had criminalized gay sex, six years before the U.S. Supreme Court ruled similarly in Lawrence v.
 Texas.

 In 1997, Nelson wrote the court's opinion in Montana v.
 Siegal ruling that police usage of thermal imaging technology to find a marijuana growing operation required a search warrant, four years before the U.S. Supreme Court ruled similarly in Kyllo v.
 United States in a decision written by Justice Antonin Scalia.

 In a 2009 child custody case between two same-sex partners, Kulstad v.
 Maniaci, Nelson gained attention from the media and civil rights groups for his concurring opinion that stated:

 In 2010, Nelson wrote the court's unanimous opinion striking down a court rule that had previously prohibited the inclusion of forensic evidence because the medical examiner could not determine the cause of death.
 Nelson's ruling made it easier for prosecutors to introduce evidence against defendants by discussing past crimes, behaviors, and events.
 In this particular case, Nelson's ruling enabled prosecutors to bring in evidence of an infant's brain bruising and multiple rib fractures in prosecuting the infant's mother for murder.